Mallorcan phrases | Most common phrases for everyday life

 English Mallorcan (Catalan of Mallorca) IPA

-Thank you for asking, I am fine.
-Gràcies per demanar, estic bé. [ˈɡɾasiəs pər dəməˈnaɾ əsˈtik ˈbe]
+Thank you for asking, I am fine. in Mallorcan Gràcies per demanar, estic bé. [ˈɡɾasiəs pər dəməˈnaɾ əsˈtik ˈbe]

-Thank you, I am fine.
-Gràcies, estic bé. [ˈɡɾasiəs əsˈtik ˈbe]
+Thank you, I am fine. in Mallorcan Gràcies, estic bé. [ˈɡɾasiəs əsˈtik ˈbe]

-Thank you, I am not doing so well.
-Gràcies, no estic gaire bé. [ˈɡɾasiəs nu əsˈtik ˈɡajɾə ˈbe]
+Thank you, I am not doing so well. in Mallorcan Gràcies, no estic gaire bé. [ˈɡɾasiəs nu əsˈtik ˈɡajɾə ˈbe]

 Thanks, I’m fine.
-How are you doing?
-Gràcies, estic bé.
+How are you doing? in Mallorcan Gràcies, estic bé.
 Com estàs? [ˈɡɾasiəs əsˈtik ˈbe ˈkɔm əsˈtas]

 Free book: ‘How to learn any language in just 7 weeks’